 Caring for your vision should always be important, but if you are diabetic, it must become a priority.
 After all, you only have one set of eyes.
-Diabetes poses specific threats to your vision, especially diabetic retinopathy.
+Diabetes poses specific threats to your vision, especially diabetic retinopathy, cataracts and glaucoma.
 Providence Eye & Laser Specialists, located in Charlotte, NC, offers diabetic eye care for patients.

 What is Diabetic Retinopathy?

-Diabetic retinopathy is an eye condition that results from a loss of blood flow and oxygen to the retina and requires special care.
+Diabetic retinopathy is an eye disease that results from a loss of blood flow and oxygen to the retina and requires special care.
 The retina is located in the back of the eye.
 It collects light and turns it into a signal that is interpreted by the brain as vision.
 Retinopathy occurs when the retina does not receive enough blood because the vessels in the retina are damaged by high blood sugar.
-This condition can lead to numerous problems ranging from a minor leakage of blood and plasma in the retina to total blindness.
+This diabetic eye disease can lead to numerous problems ranging from a minor leakage of blood and plasma in the retina to total blindness.

 A few facts you should be aware of regarding diabetic retinopathy:

 - It is a leading cause of blindness in American adults.

 - It usually affects both eyes.

 - It occurs in about 40% of all Type 1 diabetics and 20% of all Type 2 diabetics.

 - The length of time a person has diabetes is a risk factor for the condition.

 - Keeping your blood sugar at an optimal level can greatly reduce the chance of developing diabetic retinopathy.